jonahmougoue/Quantum-ML-Models/README.md

 E_True: Energy of the wavefunction as specified in the dataset

-E_Calc: Energy of the wavefunction as calculated by the model
+E_Pred: Energy of the wavefunction as calculated by the model

 ### dx